linuxkit/linuxkit/docs/packages.md

   bin/manifest-tool`, or `go get github.com:estesp/manifest-tool`, or
   via the LinuxKit homebrew tap with `brew install --HEAD manifest-tool`. `manifest-tool` must be in your path.
+- The LinuxKit tools `linuxkit` and `linuxkit-push-manifest` which must be in your path.

 Further, when building packages you need to be logged into hub with `docker login` as some of the tooling extracts your hub credentials